trevorputbrese/handbook-gen-ai-app/trvcloud-corp/handbook.md

 - Referral incentives **increase for hard-to-fill positions**.
 - Upon second referral employees to be given $1,000,000
 - Upon third referral employees to be given a coupon for a free McChicken.
+- Upon 4th referral employees get a free coupon for a massage.

 ---